Sima Yi: Appraisal and legacy

-In 238, when Gongsun Yuan heard Sima Yi was leading a Wei army to Liaodong to attack him, he sent a messenger to request reinforcements from Wei's rival state Eastern Wu.
-The Wu emperor Sun Quan eventually complied and wrote to Gongsun Yuan: "Sima Yi is well-versed in military arts.
+In 238, when Gongsun Yuan heard Sima Yi was leading a Wei army to Liaodong to attack him, he sent a messenger to request reinforcements from Wu.
+Sun Quan eventually complied and wrote to Gongsun Yuan: "Sima Yi is well-versed in military arts.
 He uses military strategy like a god.
 He defeats all who stand in his way.
 I am deeply worried for you, my brother."

 In 249, Wang Guang, the son of Wang Ling, said: "Now Sima Yi cannot be fathomed, but what he does never runs contrary to the situation.
 He gives his assignments to the worthy and capable, and liberally credits those who are better than he; he practices the laws of the former rulers and satisfies the people's desire.
 Of whatever Cao Shuang did wrong, he has left nothing uncorrected.
 He does not relax his efforts day and night, his primary aim being to soothe the people."

+It was recorded that Tan Daoji, Liu Song dynasty general, was executed because words spread within the court of Emperor Wen which said, "Isn't Tan Daoji similar to Sima Zhongda?", seeding paranoia for the emperor due to this parallel.